Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Experiments

 \subsection{Weighted Diamond Maps}

-\textbf{Setup high-resolution T2I.} We next aim to evaluate the effectiveness of \emph{Weighted Diamond Maps} applied to a pre-trained Flow Map \emph{without} any fine-tuning.
-We focus on the Text-to-Image setting with human-preference reward alignment.
-We work with high-resolution images of size $1024\times 1024$, a challenging task.
-To this end, we leverage SANA-Sprint 0.6B~\citep{sanasprint}.
+\textbf{High-resolution text-to-image generation.} We next evaluate the effectiveness of \emph{Weighted Diamond Maps} applied to a pre-trained flow map \emph{without} any fine-tuning, in the setting of text-to-image generation with human-preference reward alignment.
+We consider two base models operating at high resolution: SANA-Sprint 0.6B~\citep{sanasprint} and a flow-map distillation of FLUX.1-dev\footnote{\url{https://huggingface.co/gabeguofanclub/flux-1-dev-flowmap-lsd}}